Rain Queen: Customs

 According to custom, the Rain Queen must shun public functions, and can only communicate with her people through her male or female councillors.

 Every November she presides over the annual rainmaking ceremony at her royal compound in Khetlhakone Village.

 She is not supposed to marry, but has many "wives", as they are referred to in the Balobedu language.
 These are not spouses in the usual sense of the word; as a queen regnant, she has the equivalent of royal court servants, or ladies-in-waiting, sent from many villages all over the Balobedu Kingdom.
 These wives were selected by The Queen's Royal Council and in general are from the households of the subject chiefs.
 This ritual of "bride giving" is strictly a form of diplomacy to ensure loyalty to the Queen.

 The Rain Queen's mystical rain-making powers are believed to be reflected in the lush garden which surrounds her royal compound.
 Surrounded by parched land, her garden contains the world's largest cycad trees which are in abundance under a spectacular rain belt.
 One species of cycad, the Modjadji cycad, is named after the Rain Queen.
 The rain-making powers are also believed to be transmitted through matriarchal mitochondrial DNA.
 Therefore, the Queenship is inherited through matrilineal lineage by the daughters of the Rain queen.

 The Rain Queen is a prominent figure in South Africa, many communities respecting her position and, historically, attempting to avoid conflict in deference thereto.
 The fifth Rain Queen, Mokope Modjadji, maintained cordial relations with Nelson Mandela.
 Even presidents of South Africa during apartheid visited the Rain Queens.

 The Rain Queen has become a figure of interest; she and the royal institution have become a significant tourist attraction contributing to the South African economy.
 The Rain Queen was offered an annual government civil list as a result.
 The stipend was also expected to help defray the costs of preserving the cycad trees found in the Rain Queen's gardens.

+Rain song

+The following is a rendition of Nalee nalee valoi! ("Nalee nalee witchdoctors!"), a Lobedu rain song.
+It is primarily performed when someone is approaching the queen to ask for rain, but is also sung when someone is travelling (accompanied by a procession) to give gifts or praise to the queen.
+The song is only sung by women, with a soloist singing the first two lines, and a choir the next one, after which they alternate in 'call and response' fashion, such that the choir sings the refrain.
+Nalee nalee calls for attention, and valoi can refer to witchdoctors or historical Tsonga invaders (Malegudu was likely head of the Lobedu army).
+The procession wears 'dancing clothes' (ge abara ngwe), which have a leopard skin print (a symbol of royalty).
+According to Annekie Joubert, the song means to warn witchdoctors not to interfere with the queen's rainmaking, but can also serve as praise of the queen's power and a threat to her enemies (eg. the Tsonga invaders).